Khairul38/assessment-task/README.md

    # or
    yarn
    ```
-6. Run server (Default Port is 3000)
+6. Run server (Default Port is 3000, for swagger use: http://localhost:3000/api)

    ```sh
    # development